DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

-For most economists, this is the logical and harmonious basis of economic life.[^12] But Marx was keen to show that this bucolic fantasy was far from reality, a reality in which the European economy of his day was built on the unfree labor of enslaved people, colonized populations, and indentured servants, and in which even nominally ‘free’ laborers were not producing for their own benefit.[^13] True: the value of
+For most economists, this is the logical and harmonious basis of economic life.[^12] But Marx was keen to show that this bucolic fantasy was far from reality; a reality in which the European economy of his day was built on the unfree labor of enslaved people, colonized populations, and indentured servants, and in which even nominally ‘free’ laborers were not producing for their own benefit.[^13] True: the value of